YOUR RACK

 drawn from the rig we actually stream on — corrections included

-schedules every packet across all connected links, weighted by measured round-trip time and
+srtla_sendschedules every packet across all connected links, weighted by measured round-trip time and delivery — not striped, not mirrored: scheduled.
+Watch it run live.

 Throttle or cut any link and watch the scheduler redistribute across the others in real time.
 Kill two — the broadcast keeps running on the third.